theoriginalcamper/Better-GDQ/README.md

 1. Enabling developer mode on the Chrome Extensions page
 2. Loading the unpacked extension and opening the **dist** folder
-3. Visiting [GamesDoneQuick.com](https://gamesdonequick.com) and verifying the UI has changed
+3. Visiting [GamesDoneQuick.com](https://gamesdonequick.com) or the [GDQ Discord Web Client](https://discord.gg/gamesdonequick) and verifying the UI has changed

 All comments/feedback/criticisms, feature requests or ideas and bug reports are welcome.